By Ms. Anjali Aggarwal

-- This is good, since it aims to a decrease in rote learning tendencies among students, as the ultimate aim of learning is not marks in examinations but an increase in creative acumen.
+- This is good since it aims to decrease rote learning tendencies among students, as the ultimate aim of learning is not marks in examinations but an increase in creative acumen.

 - NEP includes a three-language policy, wherein all students will learn three languages in their school, with at least two of the three languages to be native to India.

 - English is the second most spoken language in India and is spoken nearly all over the world.
 But then this language is not native to India, and may not be introduced till Middle School.
 Schools will learn English as a language only from Grade-6 are bound to be at a serious disadvantage vis-à-vis their peers within and outside the country who learn this language from their formative years.
 Another result will be that chances of learning foreign languages in school, such as French, German, Japanese, etc., will be bleak.

 - Assessment of students shall be with a 360-degree holistic progress card, which will track students’ progress for achieving learning outcomes.

 - School governance set to change, with a new accreditation framework and an independent authority to regulate both public and private schools.

 - A new accreditation framework?
 No comments till more are known about it.